-City Council approved in April, 2021 an amendment of \$3.3 million to the 2021 budget which will provide funding for 13 carry forward unspent packages from 2020 and 7 additional supplemental packages.
-Most of the packages are capital related with the General Fund's fund balance potentially impacted by \$162,00.
+City Council will be considering the approval of \$9 million amendment to the 2022 budget which will provide funding for 17 carry forward unspent packages from 2021, 4 administrative packages and 12 additional supplemental packages.
+Most of the packages are capital related with the General Fund's fund balance potentially impacted by \$931,477.

-Camas-Washougal Fire Department is proceeding with a contract to complete Fire Capital Improvement Plan jointly with the City of Washougal.
-The department is also hiring a consultant to assess new funding models for system delivery for both Camas and Washougal.
+Camas-Washougal Fire Department completed in March 2022 Fire Capital Improvement Plan jointly with the City of Washougal.
+In addition, the Camas-Washougal Fire Department retained FCS Group to prepare fire impact fee study which will be considered by City Council in the Fall of 2022.
+The department also hired a consultant to assess new funding models for system delivery for both Camas and Washougal.

-Parks and Recreation has started an update to the Park and Recreation Open Space Plan.
+Parks and Recreation completed an update to the Parks and Recreation Open Space Plan for City Council's consideration in April 2022.
 This plan will address future planning effort for the City's open spaces and specifically the new Legacy Lands acquisitions from 2018-2020.
-In addition, the plan will incorporate plans for the Green Mountain donation and upcoming acquisition in 2021.
+In addition, the plan will incorporate plans for the Green Mountain donation and acquisition.
+The City will contract with FCS Group to prepare an undated Park Impact Fee Study incorporating the updated capital plan.